irohikem/My-Profile/README.md

 - Predictive Model for Readmission Risk: Developed a logistic regression model using Python to forecast hospital readmissions with high precision.
 - Power BI Sales Dashboard: Created a regional sales dashboard that enabled sales managers to spot underperforming areas, increasing revenue by 12% quarter-over-quarter.

+## Publications
+- Congo red removal from aqueous solution by a consortium of Aspergillus sp. immobilized on activated carbon in a packed bed column: modelling of the breakthrough curves.
+Taylor & Francis Online : Bioremediation Journal · Apr 8, 2024 [https://www.tandfonline.com/doi/full/10.1080/10889868.2024.2337175]

+- Composting technology in waste stabilization: On the methods, challenges and future prospects.
+Elsevier : Journal of Environmental Management · Apr 1, 2017 [https://www.sciencedirect.com/science/article/abs/pii/S0301479716310349]